-When the engine is at idle speed (1,000 to 1,200 rpm), the voltage regulator will not function and the output voltage is dropped out by the voltage regulator.
+When the engine is at idle speed (1,000 RPM), the voltage regulator will not function and the output voltage is dropped out by the voltage regulator.

 IMPORTANT NOTE: Do not apply load to the unit when the engine is running at idle speed.